Sindhu-Hegde/pseudo-visual-speech-denoising/README.md

 ---
 Licence and Citation
 ---
 The software is licensed under the MIT License.
-Please cite the following paper if you have use this code:
+Please cite the following paper if you have used this code:

 ```
 @misc{hegde2020visual,